 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Ramin Kohanteb/The Pearson Institute

 Research and Policy

 Kirgit was the first person in his family to join politics and contested in the 2019 primaries for the office of Member of the Gombe State Parliament.
 This experience of running for election is one of the biggest challenges he has ever faced.
-Before joining the University of Chicago, Kirgit worked as a Legislative Aide with a Member House of Representatives of the Federal Republic of Nigeria, where he worked with a team that drafted three legislative bills: one to establish a Federal Medical Center in Billiri Establishment Bill 2020, which was the first of its kind in the region.
-It was passed into law by the Nigerian Senate; second was a Compulsory Free Universal Basic Education (Establishment) Act (Amendment) 2019.
+Before joining the University of Chicago, Kirgit worked as a Legislative Aide with a member of the House of Representatives of the Federal Republic of Nigeria, where he worked with a team that drafted several legislative bills.
+One established a Federal Medical Center in Billiri, which was the first of its kind in the region.
+Another was a Compulsory Free Universal Basic Education (Establishment) Act (Amendment) 2019.
 His team also prepared several motions sponsored by their principal legislator regarding the failing security, and a worsening economy, towards proffering solutions to these concerns in Nigeria.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.